rahulyhg/Samaj/README.md

 # ApplicATion
-Social Application in Java and JSF
+Social in Java and JSF